 Additional Professional Activities

 As a volunteer, Tom has contributed to the political process in Canada, including chairing successful campaigns at the provincial level.
 He also co-chaired the 2000 founding convention for a new national conservative party and ran for the party leadership.
 Tom served for several years as a trustee of the largest Canadian teaching hospital, University Health Network (UHN) and its predecessors.
-He has served on the Board of Directors for the SickKids Foundation since 2003.
-He joined the Board of Trustees of the Hospital for Sick Children in 2011.
+Most recently, he served for ten years on the Board of Directors for the SickKids Foundation and was a cross-appointed trustee on the Board of Trustees of the Hospital for Sick Children.

 Tom received his LL.B from the University of Western Ontario Law School and was called to the Ontario bar in 1984.